KNEE PAIN

 We Specialize in Knee Pain and Knee Problems (acute or chronic)

-At Millar Chiropractic Clinics, knee pain and knee problems are one of our "Areas of Excellence".
+At Millar Chiropractic Clinic, knee pain and knee problems are one of our "Areas of Excellence".
 We love to treat the knee and knee problems.
 We have the 'know-how" and the specialized tools to help in that treatment.
 Tools like Laser, Shockwave Therapy, H-Wave IASTM - Instrument Assisted Soft Tissue Mobilization, Diathermy, and Non-Surgical Lumbar Decompression Traction.
 We like to diagnose and treat the knee.
 Many doctors don't like treating the knee and knee pain because knee pain can be caused by so many things.
 It requires thorough examination and imaging along with often a multi-faceted treatment regiment.

-Chiropractic Care and Chronic Pain |
+Chiropractic Care and Chronic Pain

-Chiropractic care is an essential component of a broad-based approach to the treatment of chronic musculoskeletal pain.
-Medication alone is never an effective solution to chronic pain as it does not address the root causes of the problem.
-On the other hand, if biomechanical issues are part of the overall cause, chiropractic care is able to provide a great deal of benefit.
 Chronic musculoskeletal pain often has its origins in spinal misalignments.
 These restrictions in spinal joint mobility may be due to long-term postural inefficiencies or to an old injury - a fall, a motor vehicle accident, or a bending-and-lifting back spasm that took a long time to heal.
 If spinal misalignments persist, other structures begin to compensate.
 Sacroiliac joints and ligaments get tight.
 Hip joints lose some mobility.
 Knee and ankle motion are compromised, and eventually chronic back pain, hip pain, and/or knee pain develops.
-Chiropractic care addresses the cause of these many problems by analyzing, identifying, and correcting spinal alignments.
-As the biomechanical function of your spine improves, so does the mobility of all other weight-bearing joint such as your hips, knees, and ankles.
-As a direct result, chronic pain begins to reduce and resolve.
-For complex knee problems we often work with Advanced Medical Clinics for Regenerative Medicine or Pain Management, |

 Chronic knee pain is notoriously difficult to treat successfully.
 Persons with these problems often become discouraged as they shuttle from specialist to specialist, from rheumatologist to orthopedic surgeon to physical therapist to acupuncturist and back again.
 Lack of progress and improvement becomes understandable when one considers that typical evaluation and treatment are directed at the symptoms.
 But chronic knee pain, and many other pain syndromes, is more effectively treated by addressing underlying biomechanical problems.